ERDDAP

 non-centrally owned and administered (federations)

-is that they distribute the human work load
+is that they distribute the human workload

 and the cost, and may provide some additional fault tolerance.